SansGuidon/bookmarks/README.md

 * [myles/awesome-static-generators](https://github.com/myles/awesome-static-generators) - list of static web site generators.
 * [Logo Lab](https://logolab.app/home) - Test your logo | Put your logo to the test and find out where it succeeds and where improvements could be made.
 * [Web Usability Checklist](https://teamsuccess.io/UX) - Catch common usability problems before user testing
+* [Bundlephobia](https://bundlephobia.com/) - find the cost of adding a npm package to your bundle

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager